RamiAil/selenium-ide-edited-lite/README.md

 The difference between run.sh and run2.sh is if there's an already installed Firefox on your machine:

 * run.sh will install a new one with a new TestREx Firefox profile (about Firefox profiles: https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data) without uninstalling the original Firefox.
-* run2.sh will uninstall you old Firefox and install a new one with the IDE add-on
+* run2.sh will uninstall your old Firefox and install a new one with the IDE add-on

 The Selenium IDE add-on installation/Execution file is called "selenium-ide.xpi" and is found in "/build/ide/main/", this add-on is compiled from the source